This is what it takes: The physical side of palliative care

 Over the course of the day Soulla clocked up an amazing 7,028 steps – and that doesn’t include her walk to work and home again.
 Soulla spent much of the day standing and moving around on her feet – but as you can tell, it’s something she’s all too happy to do.

 This is just one of many parts of what it takes to provide the best in class palliative care.
 The services our Hospice offer are all free to our patients.
 But we need donations to continue to provide it.
-If you have been touched or inspired by Soulla’s story please click this LINK and donate whatever you can, even a little can make a big difference.
+If you have been touched or inspired by Soulla’s story please click here to donate whatever you can, even a little can make a big difference.
 Thank you.